meta-llama/llama-recipes/recipes/quickstart/NotebookLlama/TTS_Notes.md

 ### Notes from TTS Experimentation

-For the TTS Pipeline, *all* of the top models from HuggingFace and Reddit were tested.
+For the TTS Pipeline, *all* of the top models from HuggingFace and Reddit were tried.

-Tested how?

-It was a simple vibe test of checking which sounds less robotic.
-Promoising directions to explore in future:

-- [MeloTTS](huggingface.co/myshell-ai/MeloTTS-English) This is most popular (ever) on HuggingFace
-- [WhisperSpeech](https://huggingface.co/WhisperSpeech/WhisperSpeech) sounded quite natural as well
--
+The goal was to use the models that were easy to setup and sounded less robotic with ability to include sound effects like laughter, etc.

+#### Parler-TTS

+Surprisingly, Parler's mini model sounded more natural.
+In their [repo]() they share names of speakers that we can use in prompt

 Actually this IS THE MOST CONSISTENT PROMPT:
 Small: